Arthur Hill

 Indicator Summary turns negative

 Small-caps broke down this week and the Bullish Percent Index indicator turned bearish.
 These two were enough to turn the indicator summary negative for the first time since March 5th.
 Techs were also hit hard this week, but the $COMPQ:$NYA ratio remains in an uptrend.
-In addition, the consumer...
+In addition, the...
 READ MORE

 MEMBERS ONLY